Safe boating is the aim of all boaters and comes from education/training

 as the leading factor in 17% of deaths.

-Twenty-four children under age thirteen lost their lives while boating in 2012.
-Ten
+Twenty-two children under age thirteen lost their lives while boating in 2015.
+Twelve

 For charts containing the following statistics, click on the individual links below.